ihuixu/ihuixu.github.io/_posts/2016-11-04-a-simple-way-to-build-github-pages-by-jekyll.markdown

 {% endhighlight %}

 ## ps
-1. How to start server in local.
+1.How to start server in local.

 {% highlight ruby %}
 bundle install